Do you get enough rest at night, or are you constantly exhausted and dragging your feet through each day?

 - Pay attention to your sleep needs and prioritize sleep at night.
 This means allowing yourself to rest when you’re tired, and not sacrificing sleep if you still have things to finish, such as work emails or home chores.

 - Follow a consistent sleep schedule— go to bed at the same time each night, and wake up at the same time each morning.
+What time should you go to bed each night?
+Here’s why you should go to bed before midnight.

 - Practice good sleep hygiene— give yourself enough time in the evening to finish your daily tasks, care for pets or children, take care of personal hygiene, and relax.
 We recommend 1-2 hours for this.